 So you got your deck together, intros to the venture capitalist and now its time to meet in person and make the ‘pitch.’
 Whoa, you’re on your way, but what does a great in person pitch look like?

-Unsurprisingly, VCs don’t record in person pitches, so the closest founders can get are pitches done on stage during demo days.
+Unsurprisingly, VCs don’t record in-person pitches, so the closest founders can get are pitches done on stage during demo day pitches.

-This blog is a collection of the best founder pitches on stage pulled together in one place.
+This blog is a collection of the best founder pitch video on stage pulled together in one place.

 - Casual and relaxed: No one is stressed out and fidgeting.
 They are confident and getting their message across like a boss